 The pygmy three-toed sloth is endangered, and only 79 individuals are said to be remaining.
 You can symbolically adopt a Sloth from the World Wildlife Fund and donate to help protect this endangered species.

 And that’s just the start of why sloths are such an interesting representation of the wildlife in the Amazon.
-Want to learn more?
-Or better yet, see these incredible creatures for yourself?
+Want to learn more, or better yet, see these incredible creatures for yourself?
 You can!
-Residing in the Amazon canopy in Peru and Brazil, you can see sloths in their natural habitat during an Amazon cruise or while staying at the Treehouse Lodge.
-You can read more about these types of jungle tours by Contacting Us.
+Rub shoulders with them in the rainforest canopy at the Treehouse Lodge, or spot sloths in their natural habitat on the riverbanks of the Amazon on skiff excursions from an Amazon cruise.

 While Rainforest Cruises aim to provide accurate and up-to-date information, we make no representations as to the accuracy or completeness of any information herein or found by following any link on this site.
 Rainforest Cruises cannot and will not accept responsibility for any omissions or inaccuracies, or for any consequences arising therefrom, including any losses, injuries, or damages resulting from the display or use of this information.